NethermindEth/Forta-Agents/Impossible-Finance-Agents/Large-Deposit-Withdraw-On-Pairs/README.md

 ## Description

-This agent detects large add/remove Liquity in Impossible Finance Pairs
+This bot detects large add/remove Liquidity in Impossible Finance Pairs

 > - Pairs are taken form the factory `0x918d7e714243F7d9d463C37e106235dCde294ffC`
 > - Large is defined based on a percent of the reserves of each token
-> - Used Mint/Burn events to detect add/remove Liquity
+> - Used Mint/Burn events to detect add/remove Liquidity

 ## Supported Chains